 5 Tips For Easing Pregnancy Bloating And Constipation

 Ahhhhh pregnancy… such a time of joy and anticipation.
 Glorious shiny locks, glowing skin, and people around you basically forcing you to rest!
 Unfortunately, however, for many women, pregnancy doesn’t look anything like this!
 In fact, for many women, pregnancy can come with a whole bunch of unwanted challenges, and two of the more common complaints we hear about are uncomfortable bloating and constipation.
-So, to help you find relief, the brains at Day One Fertility have compiled our top 5 tips to reduce bloating and constipation during pregnancy.
+So, to help you find relief, the brains at Day One Fertility have compiled our top 5 tips on how to ease bloating and constipation during pregnancy.

 But first, why?

-Our top 5 tips to relieve your constipation and bloating during pregnancy:
+Here are the 5 tips to relieve your constipation and bloating during pregnancy:

 1. Carry a water bottle everywhere

 Pregnant women need more fluids!
-The best option during pregnancy to decrease bloating and aid digestion is plain-old, still water.
+The best option during pregnancy to decrease bloating and aid digestion is plain, still water.
 Don’t be tempted to hit the sparkling waters, as the extra air in this may increase bloating!
 Also, make sure you remember to limit your caffeine intake, as this can also mess with your digestion!

 2. Probiotics

 Probiotics have well-and-truly made it into the mainstream, and for good reason!
-Studies have shown that taking a specific probiotic during pregnancy may help to relieve gastrointestinal issues, such as bloating and constipation, for some people.
+Studies have shown that taking a specific probiotics during pregnancy may help to relieve gastrointestinal issues, such as bloating and constipation, for some people.
 Despite this promising evidence, it’s still always a good idea to talk to your health practitioner before adding in a supplement…particularly during pregnancy.

 3. Eat smaller meals, more often